Free Skeletal System Labeling Worksheet

 Femur

-The femur is the biggest and strongest bone in our body.
-It’s the bone in our thigh, connecting our hip to our knee.
-The femur helps us walk, jump, and run.
-It’s like the superstar of our skeletal system!
+The femur is the longest and strongest bone in the human body, running from the hip to the knee.
+It helps us stand, jump, and run, absorbing the impact of movement.

 Tibia